 - 📷🐳🌭🧩6 things you can do on a ferry to make the most of your ride.

 - 🕶️👕Plus, I share 3 essentials you’ll need to add to your Seattle packing list to keep you comfortable on the water.

 Keep reading to learn the best ferry riding tips that I, a ferry-obsessed local, recommend to enjoy this iconic form of PNW public transportation

 Set on a backdrop of water and mountains, ferries sail back and forth over Seattle’s calm waters constantly.

-Chugging along the coast, shuttling cars, bikes, and foot passengers from islands to mainland terminal, WSF ferries are practical and can be a fun part of any PNW adventure.
+Chugging along the coast, they shuttle cars, bikes, and foot passengers from islands to the mainland.
+WSF ferries are fun and practical!
+They can be a great addition to any PNW trip.

 How I Became a Pro Ferry Rider

-I learned from another ferry obsessed friend, many of the secrets to maximizing the recreational aspects of riding Washington State Ferries- like what to pack, where to sit, and how to get the most out of the ride.
-Today, I’m thrilled to get to share some of that experience with you.
+I learned from another ferry-obsessed friend many secrets to maximizing the recreational aspects of riding Washington State Ferries.
+She showed me what to pack, where to sit, and how to get the most out of the ride.
+Today, I’m thrilled to get to share that expertise with you!